nunomrm/OMesh2KRAKEN/README.md

 OMesh2KRAKEN: A tool for mesh generation with OceanMesh2D for underwater acoustic modeling with KRAKEN

-OMesh2KRAKEN is under development by Nuno Monteiro (nunom@ua.pt) and Tiago Oliveira (toliveira@ua.pt).
-OMesh2KRAKEN is distributed under the GNU Public License.
-To read more about this toolkit, please check our paper (https://doi.org/10.1016/j.advengsoft.2023.103455).
+OMesh2KRAKEN is under development by Nuno Monteiro (nunom@ua.pt) and Tiago Oliveira (toliveira@ua.pt), and it is distributed under the GNU Public License.
+A detailed description about OMesh2KRAKEN can be found at https://doi.org/10.1016/j.advengsoft.2023.103455.

 **Current version:** <br />
 version 1.1 (December 19, 2022): significant changes made in ```OceanMesh2D/@msh/private/writekraken3d.m```, in ```tests/tagus_estuary/Run_OM2D_*.m```, and in ```tests/azores/Run_OM2D_*.m```; minor changes made in ```utils/calc_ss.m``` and ```OceanMesh2D/@msh/msh.m```.